-For you expert-level hikers reading this, hike this trail!
-The Race Brook Falls and Mount Everett Trail is located in Mount Everett Statae Reservation in Sheffield, Massachusetts.
+For you expert-level hikers reading this, hike this Berkshires trail!
+The Race Brook Falls and Mount Everett Trail is located in Mount Everett State Reservation in Sheffield, Massachusetts.

 Despite being only 6 miles long, the elevation gain is over 2,000 feet, making this a hard-level hike.
 It’s an out-and-back trail most famous for being home to a breathtaking waterfall that you’ll see along the route.

-Because of its difficulty, it is best to hike this one with a group.
-Cheek the weather before your hike, too!
+Because this is a challenging trail, it is best to hike this one with a group.
+Check the weather before your hike, too!

 October Mountain Loop